ec-jrc/lisflood-model/3_optLISFLOOD_overview/index.md

 - chosing among different routing routines: [double kinematic wave routing](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_kinematic-wave/) or [dynamic wave routing](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_dynamic-wave/)
 - Simulating [water levels](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_water-levels/), [water use](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_water-use/) and [soil moisture](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_soil-moisture/)

-If you like to use an additional option you have to 'activate' it in the LISFLOOD settings file (<span style="color:red"> **INSERT LINK TO SETTINGS FILE HERE**</span>.) under the 'lfoptions' element.
+If you like to use an additional option you have to 'activate' it in the [LISFLOOD settings file](https://github.com/ec-jrc/lisflood-code/blob/master/src/settingsEUMerged.xml) under the 'lfoptions' element.
 Each element under this option section represents a switch with "1" equal to "on", and "0" to "off".
 The table below shows all the currently implemented additional simulation options including their corresponding defaults.
 You can activate as many options as you want (or none at all) by setting the switch to 1.
 This way you can tell the model exactly which processes to calculate and which not.

 <u>Note</u> that each option generally requires additional items in the settings file.
 For instance, using the inflow hydrograph option requires an input map and time series, which have to be specified in the settings file.
 The template settings file that is provided with LISFLOOD always contains file definitions for all optional output maps and time series.